vislab-tecnico-lisboa/vizzy/README.md

     pulseaudio -D

+To run it automatically after booting just add the command to:

+    /etc/rc.local

 This should be launched automatically, but if the audio is not working you should check if the pulseaudio server is running.
 If not, execute the previous command and it should work.

 Now you can access audio configurations via ssh -X. Useful commands: